Use data to address the upstream drivers of overdose in your community

 Learn how to apply these insights to your work

-Transform Data Into Action
+Transform Mapping Data Into Action

 The California Healthy Places Index® (HPI) is a powerful tool, developed by the Public Health Alliance, to assist in exploring local factors that predict life expectancy and comparing community conditions across the state.